 Community Colleges are invaluable resources in meeting the educational and economic needs of their communities.
 Each college reflects the standards of excellence the community sets for itself.
 Responsibility for continued excellence is shared by all who appoint or elect trustees to govern on their behalf.

 Effective boards form a cohesive group able to articulate and represent the public interest, establish a climate for learning and monitor the effectiveness of the institution.
-Boards of trustees do not do the work of their institutions; they establish standards for that work through the policies they create and approve.

 The Knowledge Center provides additional resources on governance, trustee education, advocacy, student success, and more, exclusively for ACCT member colleges.
 You will need to log in with your username and password to gain access.

 As discussed in the fall 2018 issue of Trustee Quarterly, community colleges are designed and organized differently throughout the United States.
 In many states, each college operates independently, or through satellite campuses that constitute a single local community college system, but only four states have no state governing or coordinating boards.